People

 Diego Corry, MSc Student

 Diego’s research interests lie at the crossroads of sustainability, business performance, and social movements.
-His thesis focuses on the relationship between online public sentiment, risk agency ratings, and stock prices within the Canadian energy sector.
-By scraping Twitter data related to Canadian energy companies, he intends to evaluate each tweet based on sentiment and compare these scores to the company’s risk ratings and stock prices over the last two years.
+His thesis focuses on the relationship between online public sentiment and stock prices within the Canadian energy sector.
+Using historical Twitter data related to Canadian energy companies, he evaluates how Twitter sentiment affects the stock prices of nine Canadian energy companies over a two year period.

 Rawie Elnur